 Kitchen Essentials offerings include, "everything you need for a kitchen," according to Bryson.
-In addition to kitchenware and small appliances from brand names like Breville and La Creuset that can't be found elsewhere in the River Valley, the store has food and gadgets.
+In addition to kitchenware and small appliances that can't be found elsewhere in the River Valley, the store has food and gadgets.
 Food items include a variety of dip mixes, sauces, fresh-roasted coffee beans, and more.
 They also have the River Valley's first olive oil station which allows customers to save money on high-quality olive oil by reusing their bottles.
-"Customers fill a bottle and can bring it back and refill it for a lesser price," Bryson explained.
-Kitchen gadgets take up the store's entire back wall and then some.
-There are tools to meet any need.
-"People can come and spend an hour in here just looking at things," Bryson commented.
-"All these fun little gadgets; they blow people's minds."

-Dusty Walker has always enjoyed working on a farm, and to own his own farm has been like a dream come true for him, especially at the young age of 28.
+Dusty Walker has always enjoyed working on a farm, and owning his own farm has been

 The first private welding school in the state recently opened in Pottsville.
 United Welding Institute (UWI) is licensed by the Arkansas State Board of Private Career Education.
 Owner and instructor, Jonathan Humphrey, started his school to meet the need for qualified welders in different industries.
 While working in the oil fields, Humphrey observed the difficulty employers had in finding newly-trained skilled welders.
 United Welding Institute uses a hands-on approach to training students in TIG, MIG, and arc welding and prepares them for state certification and employer testing as qualified welders.